 3. Gefilte Fish

 Whether you make it as a loaf or rolled into balls, gefilte fish freezes beautifully.
 Freeze the loaf right in the pan.
 Freeze shaped balls on a cookie sheet.
-Once they're frozen, remove and place in a freezer zip-lock bag, then return to freezer.
+Once they're frozen, place them in a freezer bag, then return to freezer.
 Shortly before you’re ready to eat, defrost it in the refrigerator.

 Teiglach is that beautiful tower of crisp dough balls cooked in honeyed syrup that can be tough to get just right.
-For many of us, when we attempt to make this dish we end up with undercooked dough or overcooked, hard syrup.
+For many of us, our attempts to make this dish end in undercooked dough or overcooked, hard syrup.
 Here’s a foolproof solution: bake the teiglach balls in advance and freeze them.
 When you’re ready to assemble, which can be two to three days before you’re ready to eat, defrost the balls, make the syrup, and assemble.

 Asparagus season is almost over, so Rosh HaShanah is a great opportunity to get your fix in until next summer.
-Blanche your asparagus in boiling salted water for two to three minutes until bright green, remove from hot water and place in a bowl of ice water to set the color.
-Once finished, drain and wrap in paper towel.
+Blanche your asparagus in boiling salted water for two to three minutes until bright green, then remove the asparagus and place it in a bowl of ice water to set the color.
+Once finished, drain and wrap it in paper towel.
 Refrigerate for up to five days.
 To eat, either serve cold or reheat in the microwave.

 8. Potato Kugel

-If your kugel has enough eggs to bind the ingredients, once completely cooked you can freeze in an airtight container.
-Defrost slowly in the refrigerator and reheat in a 325F oven.
+If your kugel has enough eggs to bind the ingredients, you can freeze your completely cooked kugel in an airtight container.
+Defrost it slowly in the refrigerator and reheat in a 325F oven.
 If you like your kugels edible, be sure not to reheat it in a microwave!

 Sephardic Jews traditionally serve this delicious gratin (quajado di pasi kon patata i keso) on Rosh HaShanah.
 Served piping hot, it makes a wholesome light meal.